apache/arrow/cpp/examples/minimal_build/README.md

 ## Statically-linked builds

-We've provided an example build configuration here with CMake to show how to create a statically-linked executable .
+We've provided an example build configuration here with CMake to show how to create a statically-linked executable with bundled dependencies.

 To run it on Linux, you can use the above Docker image: